-For transparency and ease of operations, companies want to know everything about their stakeholders.
+For ease of operations, companies want to know everything about their stakeholders.
 Availability and access to data from thousands of interconnected sources can give a competitive edge to a company.
 While the data is here, so are the obstacles.
-The need to learn, adapt, and grow with the massive amount of consumer and business data requires a strategic approach.
+The need to learn, adapt, and grow with the massive amount of data requires a strategic approach.
 Onboarding automation, data, and technology form a perpetual cycle.

 Common onboarding challenges